 Do you remember the few months leading up to submitting your university applications?
 I do.
 Aside from the impending doom of writing a personal statement, I found the whole process quite overwhelming.
 With a rough idea of the topics I wanted to study, I embarked on a long searching journey of all potential universities within a few hours train ride of my hometown.
 Comparing potential universities and their courses was hard work.
 Once I narrowed down to a particular course, I found that lots of universities were offering something very similar and understanding the differences was a challenge.

 Does your university have a graduate that went on to do something notable?
 Do you have state of the art facilities?
 How about an 89% graduate employment rate?
 These are great benefits that could be one of the deciding factors; don’t miss the opportunity to shout about them (a bit like the University of Essex do);

 These tips should help to improve the experience for prospective students and ultimately increase the number of people enrolling on courses at your institute.
 But remember, with a wealth of students associations, libraries and intranets on offer, it doesn’t stop once they’re enrolled on a course.
 Stay tuned to find out what we’ve learned through research with existing students.

-Jenny is a UX Architect , and probably the most organised and efficient UXer you’ll meet.
+Jenny is a UX Consultant , and probably the most organised and efficient UXer you’ll meet.
 Frustrated by things that just don’t work the way they should, she takes great pride in creating delightful experiences that make a difference to everyday interactions.
 When she’s not solving UX problems, Jenny can be found in her craft room or trying to reach the top of our wearable tech leaderboard.